Newborn Screening Information for Providers:

 The first specimen will allow for accurate interpretation for biotinidase deficiency, cystic fibrosis, galactosemia, hemoglobinopathy, and severe combined immune deficiency results.
 Because these screening results are not impacted by timing but are impacted by transfusions, collecting a blood specimen prior to transfusion is critical in determining whether an infant is at risk for these disorders.
-The second specimen will be used to screen for the remaining disorders, which are affected by the timing of collection, but not by transfusion.
+We will use the second specimen to screen for the remaining disorders, which are affected by the timing of collection, but not by transfusion.
 If screening is done following these guidelines, an infant would have a complete screen between the two specimens.

 If an infant is transfused and a prior specimen was not collected, a specimen should be collected between the optimal time of 24 to 48 hours of life or as soon as possible, and a second specimen should be collected at 90 days after the last transfusion.
-The 90-day specimen allows the Newborn Screening Program to accurately interpret those results which are impacted by transfusion.
+The 90-day specimen allows our staff to accurately interpret those results which are impacted by transfusion.